 The Immersive Reader has an incredible range of options.
 Among other things, you can:

 - Read text out loud at varying speeds

 - Display text in different font sizes and colours depending on word type

 - Add labels to messages

-Microsoft Teams recently unrolled a feature that lets you translate individual messages into your team’s language.
-Just click the three dots at the bottom righthand corner of the message and select Translate.
+Microsoft Teams recently unrolled a feature that lets you translate individual messages into your team’s language (inline message translation).
+Just click the three dots at the bottom right-hand corner of the chat message and select Translate.

 When you’re done, you can return the message to its original language by repeating the process.